Who do you say Jesus is? Do you agree with Peter?

 Maybe we don't stop often enough to let the wonder that Jesus of Nazareth was the anointed Messiah prophesied from the beginning of the world sink in on us.
 Jesus was more than the imagined fulfillment of a couple of vague prophecies.
 He is the Messiah or Christ down to the last prophetic detail.

 One of the confirmations of that came a week after Peter had acknowledged Jesus to be the Christ (the Anointed One).
 We've come to call this historical event the Transfiguration.
-Shortly thereafter a storm would break in on the men who had witnessed that glorious occasion, but even in that storm, the Transfiguration memory would serve as a revelation of hope.
+Shortly thereafter, a storm would break in on the men who had witnessed that glorious occasion, but even in that storm, the Transfiguration memory would serve as a revelation of hope.
 For us today, it confirms as well the glory awaiting believers after death -- a glory that will be ours because Jesus was, and is, truly the Anointed One of God.

 I wrote these devotional thoughts while Barbara and I were serving as missionaries in Italy.
 They were published in Standard, a weekly take-home Faith Connections curriculum piece for adult Sunday school classes published by The Foundry.